arjun2598/FlashPoint/docs/PERFORMANCE.md

 ### What the numbers say

-1. **Every operation that touches a price level costs 1.5–1.75× more on the deep book.** The ratio is remarkably consistent across unrelated operations, which is what you would expect if a single shared component (the price-level container) is responsible.
-This is the prize Milestone 11 is chasing, and it is now sized rather than assumed.
+1. **Every operation that touches a price level costs 1.5–1.75× more on the deep book.** The ratio holds across unrelated operations, which points at a single shared component: the price-level container.
+That sizes what Milestone 11 has to gain.

-2. **Reading top of book is 4.2 ns and genuinely O(1)**, but still 1.73× slower on the deep book.
+2. **Reading top of book is 4.2 ns and O(1)**, but still 1.73× slower on the deep book.
 That is not algorithmic; `rbegin()` on a `std::map` is O(1) either way.
 It is the pointer chase into a tree node that is less likely to be in cache when the tree is a hundred times larger.
 A flat structure would fix